17 Great Welcome Email Examples to Inspire Your Campaign

 First, it will incentivize your audience to interact with whatever you’re selling right away.
 Second, it clears up any confusion about how your product or service works.

 Be very clear and simple in your instructions.
 Write in the active voice and start every sentence with a verb.
-I also recommend adding photographs or illustrations to help further explain the instructions.
+We also recommend adding photographs or illustrations to help further explain the instructions.
 Some people learn best visually.

 At the end, include a link to your help center or FAQ page if available.
 That way, your subscribers can get further assistance without having to contact you directly.